react-component/progress/README.md

       <td>trailWidth</td>
       <td>Number</td>
       <td>1</td>
       <td>Width of the trail stroke.
 Unit is percentage of SVG canvas size.
 Trail is always centered relative to actual progress path.
-If trailWidth are not defined, it same as strokeWidth.</td>
+If trailWidth is not defined, it is the same as strokeWidth.</td>
     </tr>
     <tr>
       <td>trailColor</td>